 Add Fencing as required to increase the level of safety

+Fencing is the easiest way to keep your pet safe.
+You need to consider the size of your pet when selecting fencing.
+Bigger animals need higher fences.
+You can get cat proof fencing that is designed to prevent your cat from climbing out of the premises.
 You need to consider the plants that you have in your garden.
 Some plants are definitely bad and can be deadly for cats and dogs.
 The majority of pet experts claim that your pets will instinctively avoid the plant life that could harm them.
 Cats are particularly attuned to plants that are good for them.
 One plant you might consider is Saint John’s wort because the plant is a sedative and pain suppressant for cats and dogs just like it is for people.